timacdonald/framework/pr.md

 }
 ```

-The cache key may be specified in a public property, as seen in the `LaravelWebsite` example class, or if a dynamic key is required, as seen in the `GitHubUsername` example class, a `key` method may be used.
+The cache key may be specified in a public property, as seen in the `LaravelWebsite` example class, or if a dynamic key is required, as seen in the `GitHubUsername` example class, a `key` method may be used:

 ```php
 <?php